Mjz86/C_colon/mcc.md

- there's also a secondary tactic used to make dll loads faster after the first memorization in the program installation, its called a dllmap, and the linker recognizes dllmaps by using the dll count of non 1.
+ there is also a secondary tactic used to make dll loads faster after the first memorization in the program installation, its called a dllmap, and the linker recognizes dllmaps by using the dll count of non 1.

 // constant read only global section.